Constructing a gravitational wave analysis pipeline for extremely large mass ratio inspirals: Introduction

 \section{Introduction}

 \acp{XMRI} consist of a \ac{BD} orbiting a supermassive black hole, such as Sgr~A*, on a tight relativistic trajectory \cite{Amaro-Seoane:2019umn,Gourgoulhon:2019iyu,Vazquez-Aceves:2022dgi,2025ApJ...987..208V,Seoane:2025hlg,Seoane:2025gfh,Fan:2025ymm}.
-Owing to the extreme mass ratio ($q \sim 10^8$), the orbital evolution is exceptionally slow, allowing an \ac{XMRI} to complete up to $\sim 10^8$ cycles and remain observable for millions of years before merger.
+Owing to the extreme mass ratio ($q \equiv M/m \sim 10^8$, where $M$ and $m$ denote the masses of Sgr A* and the \ac{BD}, respectively), the orbital evolution is exceptionally slow, allowing an \ac{XMRI} to complete up to $\sim 10^8$ cycles and remain observable for millions of years before merger.
 As a result, \acp{XMRI} emit long-lived, quasi-monochromatic \ac{GW} with frequencies in the millihertz band, well matched to the sensitivity of space-based \ac{GW} detectors \cite{Amaro-Seoane:2019umn,Gourgoulhon:2019iyu}.
 The clean dynamical nature of these systems makes \acp{XMRI} an ideal laboratory for precision tests of general relativity, and for measuring the mass and spin of the central black hole \cite{Fan:2025ymm,Amaro-Seoane:2020zbo}.
 Observations of multiple \acp{XMRI} can further probe the stellar environment around the central black hole and provide insights into stellar dynamics and evolution in galactic nuclei \cite{Gourgoulhon:2019iyu,Amaro-Seoane:2007osp,Eckart_stellar,2010RvMP...82.3121G,Genzel:2000mj}.

-Theoretical studies based on stellar dynamics \cite{2013pss5.book..115K,2018A&A...609A..28B,2014CQGra..31x4007S,Bartko:2009qn,Preto:2009kd} in the Galactic center suggest that the intrinsic formation rate of \acp{XMRI} is as low as $10^{-5} / {\rm yr}$.
+Theoretical studies based on stellar dynamics \cite{2013pss5.book..115K,2018A&A...609A..28B,2014CQGra..31x4007S,Bartko:2009qn,Preto:2009kd} in the Galactic Center suggest that the intrinsic formation rate of \acp{XMRI} is as low as $10^{-5} / {\rm yr}$.
 However, owing to their exceptionally long inspiral timescales, the expected number of simultaneously observable \ac{XMRI} can reach the level of tens.
 In particular, it is predicted that around the Galactic centre, it may include around $\sim 15$ eccentric \acp{XMRI} and $\sim 5$ quasi-circular ones \cite{Amaro-Seoane:2019umn,2025ApJ...987..208V}.

 Space-based \ac{GW} detectors enable direct observations in the millihertz frequency band by combining drag-free control of test masses with long-baseline laser interferometry.
 Several space missions have been proposed to explore this band, most notably the \ac{LISA} \cite{2017arXiv170200786A,LISA:2024hlh} and the TianQin \cite{TianQin:2015yph,TianQin:2020hid,Gong:2021gvw} mission, both of which target launch opportunities in the 2030s.
 These detectors are expected to observe a wealth of \ac{GW} signals over years of operation \cite{2019PhRvD.100d3003W,2020PhRvD.102f3021H,2020PhRvD.101j3027L,2020PhRvD.102f3016F,2022PhRvD.105b2001L,2024PhRvD.109l4034Y,2023PhRvD.108h3023L,2024SCPMA..6779512C,2024PhRvD.110j3034Z}, creating a unique observational platform for studying compact-object dynamics in the strong-gravity regime \cite{LISA:2022yao,Li:2024rnk}.